Water pours out of a metal pipe

 Annual Water Quality Report (Consumer Confidence Report)

 By federal regulation, the City is required to publish test results and information in a Consumer Confidence Report.
-The report is published by June each year and contains test results from the previous year.
-The report linked below is for the year 2022 and was published in 2023.
-A 2024 edition will be published in coming months.
+The report is published by July each year and contains test results from the previous year.
+The report linked below is for the year 2023 and was published in 2024.

 Herriman's Water Hardness